In the first year, you'll learn a variety of performance skills, which will develop and progress your abilities.

 Making it "Reel"

 This unit challenges the students to perform in a festival environment around the campus.
 It is linked to the Devising & Physical Theatre Unit as well as the Improvisation & Comedy Unit just completed.
-It is a collaboration with Design for Film & Theatre students so will have a strong visual element.
+It is a collaboration with Theatre Design students so will have a strong visual element.
 The unit encourages you to use streaming and social media to advertise and share your work.

 Study Abroad (optional)